heyitsdebbie/Biomedical-Edge-with-Debbie/README.md

 # Biomedical-Edge-with-Debbie
-Educating the next generation of biomedical innovators in Ghana
+Learning and educating the next generation of biomedical innovators in Ghana.